Isolated-/xgsd-cli/README.md

 - If a step goes completely silent — no events, no results, no errors — the watchdog kicks in and **kills the process** with a `hard timeout`.
 - This doesn’t interfere with soft timeouts (network delays, retries, backoff) — those are handled as expected.

+## Dangling Processes (`< v0.3.2`)

+`v0.3.2` fixes a major issue where processes were not exiting correctly if xGSD fails to exit gracefully (e.g. an error occurred before execution of your workflow).
+You may not have noticed this problem but you should upgrade to `v0.3.2` to prevent this happening.
+These processes will not exit on their own for sometime and will consume large amounts of memory `< 2GB` in a matter of seconds.

+**Upgrade to `v0.3.2` to avoid this issue.**

 ## Configuration

 In _v0.3.0_, an entirely new way of configuring workflows was introduced.